 WordPress website owners can only install W3 Total Cache plugin which will automatically take care of caching.

-If you are using too many images then to Speed Up WordPress website use Lazy Load Plugin which does not loads the images that are not visible in the screen area (unless user scrolls down the page and reaches those images).
+If you are using too many images then to speed Up the website use Lazy Load Plugin which does not loads the images that are not visible on the view-able screen area (unless user scrolls down the page and reaches those images).

 It not only speed up WordPress websites but also saves bandwidth when users do not scroll down the full page up to the bottom.